tholok97/imt2291-project2/backend/docs/api/playlist/addMaintainer.md

-#add
+#addMaintainer

-Add a new playlist.
+Add a new maintainer to playlist.

-Call by going to "api/playlist/add.php".
+Call by going to "api/playlist/addMaintainer.php".

 ##POST-method:

 ###JSON-variables:
 {
-    "title": The playlists title.
-    "description": The password.
+    "uid": The user id of the user to add.
+    "pid": The playlist id.
 }

-###Files:
-We also need the file 'thumbnail'.

 ###Return